FMLBeast/xrp-wallet-manager/README.md

 - `requests`: HTTP client for API calls
 - `tkinter`: GUI framework (included with Python)

+## Contributing

+We welcome bug reports, feature suggestions, and pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on local setup, coding standards, and how to run checks before submitting changes.

 ## License

-This project is open source.
-Use at your own risk and ensure you understand XRP Ledger mechanics before using with real funds.
+Distributed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the software under its terms.

+## Security

+See [SECURITY.md](SECURITY.md) for supported versions and how to report vulnerabilities.
+Please do not post sensitive details in public issues.

 ## Disclaimer

-This software is provided as-is.
-Always test with small amounts and on testnet before using with significant funds.
-The developers are not responsible for any loss of funds.
+This software is provided “as is” without warranty of any kind.
+Always test on testnet before interacting with mainnet funds, and back up any secrets exported from the application.